-The GOMS Keystroke-Level Model (KLM) helps to compute the time needed to perform an interaction [9].
-The Complexity of Interaction Sequences (CIS) model takes into account the context in which the interaction takes place [5].
+The GOMS Keystroke-Level Model (KLM) helps to compute the time needed to perform an interaction.
+The Complexity of Interaction Sequences (CIS) model takes into account the context in which the interaction takes place.
 Both KLM and CIS are based on descriptive models of interaction, which decompose it into elementary operations.
 They are also predictive models, i.e., they can help compute a measurement of expected effectiveness and enable quantitative comparisons between interaction techniques.
-These tools have proved to be accurate and efficient when designing new interfaces [5][9].
+These tools have proved to be accurate and efficient when designing new interfaces.
+We relate our work to KLM in the section where we discuss the relationships between visual scanning and interaction.